Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 End users will log in to their Zoom account and select the phone tab to begin personalizing it with their country, local area code and a secure PIN to access their voicemails.
 If you allow it, your employees can set their own business hours and call rules.

-When comparing Zoom to other video conferencing tools, we found it to be elite with its customer service, which is why we rated it a 9/10.
+When comparing Zoom to other video conferencing tools, we found it to be stellar with its customer service.
 After testing Zoom’s customer service and support, we found that common issues and inquiries were swiftly addressed and resolved.
-However, keep in mind that your level of support depends on your paid plan.
+All paid Zoom Phone plans include 24/7 live chat and phone support.
+However, support plans can vary when Zoom Phone is paired with other Zoom products.

 Zoom’s learning center includes a number of free self-paced education modules that can teach you everything from product and administrator basics to engaging your audience effectively during video meetings.
 While you’ll need to log in to a Zoom account to access these tools, they’re available with a free basic account.

-While Zoom’s phone system integrates with Salesforce, you won’t find many native phone integrations with other popular business applications.
-While Zoom’s meeting service integrates with thousands of software applications, the company lists integrations with only Salesforce, Slack, Outlook, Gmail, Google Calendar and a handful of others for contact centers for its phone system.
-Direct competitors like RingCentral offer more than 2,000 integrations, while most other business phone system providers we’ve reviewed include dozens if not hundreds of integration options.
+While Zoom’s phone system integrates with Salesforce CRM, you won’t find many native phone integrations with other popular business applications.
+The full list of Zoom Phone integrations includes Salesforce, Slack, Outlook, Gmail, Google Calendar and a handful of others for contact centers.
+Direct competitors like RingEX offer more than 300 pre-built integrations with most plans; plus, many other business phone systems we’ve reviewed include dozens if not hundreds of integration options at most subscription levels.

 Methodology

 In searching for the top business phone systems, we investigated more than a dozen platforms.
 We researched and analyzed each offering, participated in demos whenever possible, and tried free and paid plans.
 We evaluated each solution based on its tools and features, pricing, limitations, ease of use, setup process and customer service options.
-We selected Zoom as the best business phone system for video conferencing thanks to its enterprise-grade video output, support for up to 300 participants with the Business Plus plan and ease of use across any device with an internet connection.
+We selected Zoom Phone as the best business phone system for video conferencing thanks to its enterprise-grade video output, support for up to 100 participants and ease of use across any device with an internet connection.

 Zoom FAQs